kyjibato/language-scripts/README.md

 # language-scripts
-Set of scripts for language analysis
+Set of scripts for language analysis.
+These scripts are used for my research and will be made public for the benefit of society.

 ## f0.py
 This script extracts the fundamental frequency (f0) values of specific labeled intervals (vowels or 'ん') from a given TextGrid file and audio (WAV) file.
 The extracted data is then written to a CSV file with details about each interval's start time, end time, and corresponding average f0 value.